Everyone can have a bad day.

 I know as a mommy and a childcare provider sometimes the days can go by slow and the children are crazy.
-I worked in a preschool for over 15 years.
-My passion is working with children.
-I got my CDAE right when I turned 18 and when I turned 21; I got my Directors Credential.
+Working in a preschool setting for over 15 years has been my passion for years and am happy I stay home with my boys now.
 When the children were a little crazy, I would blame it on the weather.
 Let’s face it, it was probably because I wasn’t having a good day.
 Everyone has a bad day and an adult’s mood can rub off on a child.

 I’m going to tell you three things that help me in a classroom or at home.
 Sing/music, games, and giving them your attention.
 No matter what kind of child you have, these things will work amazing for you.
 I have worked over the years with many kinds of children.